Chetan265/Chetan265/README.md

 Few tech that I enjoy working in are Python,plotly,Seaborn,sklearn and tensorflow.

 - 👨🏽‍💻 Currently working, learning skillset in coding , Machine Learning and deep learning
-- 🤝 Open for job in  analytics,data science and python
 - 👨 Know more about me at [Chetan](https://drive.google.com/file/d/1cEr8YzSlNqoF8JjLjrbrgWsGtygIFlBJ/view?usp=sharing)

 ### My Recent projects